ucam-department-of-psychiatry/crate/docs/source/anonymisation/anon_config.rst

 this value are assumed safe).
 For example, specifying 10 will mean that ``VARCHAR(9)`` columns are assumed not to need scrubbing.

+If you specify a number below 1 (e.g. 0), nothing will be marked for scrubbing.
+Be particularly careful with this!

 ddgen_truncate_date_fields
 ##########################